 Least Common Multiple Worksheets

-Seek out practice that distinguishes as you go through our free, printable least common multiple worksheets and get to grips with finding the LCM of two and three numbers.
-With practice exercises on spotting the common multiples of two numbers and finding the LCM by listing the multiples, factoring, and division methods and well-researched real world problems where children need to decide between GCF and LCM, this compilation covers the A-Z of the topic.
-Plug in and prep up!
+Seek out practice through our free, printable least common multiple worksheets and get to grips with finding the LCM of two and three numbers.
+With practice exercises on spotting the common multiples of two numbers and finding the LCM by listing the multiples, factoring, and division methods and well-researched real-world problems where children need to decide between GCF and LCM, this compilation covers the A-Z of the topic.

-These pdf LCM worksheets are most recommended for the 5th grade, 6th grade, and 7th grade students.
+These pdf LCM worksheets are most recommended for the grade 5, grade 6, and grade 7 students.

-As you already know how to identify the common multiples of two numbers, you can gracefully glide through this free task.
-Take a gander at the number pairs, list their multiples, spot the common ones, and figure out the least in the list.
+As you already know how to identify the common multiples of two numbers, you can gracefully glide through this task.
+Take a look at the number pairs, list their multiples, spot the common ones, and figure out the least in the list.

-You've mastered determining the LCM by finding common multiples, but it's not time to put the flags out yet!
-Answer this pdf worksheet to ace the other methods of determining the LCM, like factoring and long division.
+Have your grade 6 students mastered determining the LCM by finding common multiples?
+Let them answer these printable LCM worksheets to ace the other methods of determining the LCM, like factoring and long division.

 When it comes to three numbers, applying the division method is time-saving.
-Divide them by the common factors if any, repeat the steps for two numbers, and press on until you've no common factors.
+Divide the numbers by the common factors if any, and repeat the steps until you've no common factors.
 Multiply the factors and the quotients for the LCM.

 Explore a wide range of word problems on applying GCF and LCM.
 Children in 6th grade and 7th grade read each scenario, identify whether it requires finding the GCF or LCM based on the keywords, and solve them.